 - Children’s and Young Adult Books – First floor

 - A research collection consisting of children’s and young adult literature.
 The collection supports undergraduate and graduate programs within the College of Education.

-- Audiovisual Reserves Collection – behind Circulation Desk 1st floor
+- Audiovisual Reserves Collection – First floor behind the Circulation Desk

 - Contains videos and video guides on education and counseling topics.